 Unlike any other digital resource format that I've used, Google Slides activities have limitless potential to customize.
 It is so simple to add your own text and pictures.
 Okay, that might not sound like something worthy of so much praise, but when you see what's possible, you'll be sliding right on over to use them for yourself!

 No boring presentations here!
-Read on for tons of ways you can create individualized speech therapy activities using the (free!)
+Read on for tons of ways to create individualized speech therapy activities using the (free!)
 Google Slides application.

 Think pet names, favorite teams, vacation destinations, and curricular vocabulary.
 You can also add pictures (from the computer, the internet, or taken right from the device's camera) to really make it personal and help elicit more speech.
 As the year goes on, you just keep adding to the presentation.
 What about homework?
 Check that off, because students can also access it at home to practice!